The Bravados: Plot

-The two remaining fugitives reach the house of John Butler, a prospector and Douglass' neighbor.
+The two remaining fugitives reach the house of John Butler, a miner and Douglass' neighbor.
 Butler tells the men he needs to get to work outside and tries to escape.
 Zachary shoots and kills him, whilst Lujan goes to retrieve a sack of coins which Butler had taken with him.
 While Lujan is doing this, Zachary rapes Emma and, after seeing riders approaching, they both flee, leaving the girl behind.
 The riders turn out to be Josefa and one of her ranch hands, who spot Douglass coming from another direction.
 The main posse also arrives.

 Douglass goes to his ranch to get fresh mounts, but finds that the fugitives have taken his last horses.
 In a town just across the Mexican border, Douglass finds Zachary in a bar.
 The outlaw claims not to know the woman in the picture Douglass shows him, but Douglass draws his gun and shoots him dead.
 He then goes on to the home of the fourth man, Lujan, who has a family of his own.
 When shown the photo of Douglass's wife, Lujan also says he has never seen her before.
 Douglass points to Lujan's sack of coins and tells him that whoever killed his wife stole that from his ranch.
 Lujan explains that he took the bag from Butler, whereupon Douglass realizes that Butler was the murderer.

 Now knowing that the four men whom he pursued had nothing to do with his wife's death, Douglass regrets having killed three of them.
 He returns to town and goes to the church to ask for forgiveness.
 The priest says that while he cannot condone Douglass' actions, he respects him for not making excuses for what he has done.
 Josefa arrives with Douglass' daughter and they exit the church together.